mifanbang/Gandr/README.md

 - An *overly* simple x86+amd64 instruction length decoder (class `InstructionDecoder`)

-- A helper for installing and removing inline hooks (class `Hook`)
+- A helper for installing and uninstalling inline hooks (class `Hook`)

 ## Building Gandr

-Visual Studio 2019 is used for the development of Gandr.
+Visual Studio 2022 is used for the development of Gandr.
 The solution consists of two parts: a static library, and unit tests.

 There is no external dependency required by the solution, so all you need to do is hitting the "Build Solution" button.
 Compiled and linked binary files can then be found in the folder `bin\[project name]\[platform]\[build configuration]\`.